 Discover a world of natural beauty and diversity, while taking scenic drives in Arkansas.
 From the ridges of the ancient Ouachita and Ozark mountains to the Delta flatlands leveled by the Mississippi River, Arkansas highways offer some incredibly scenic views of The Natural State.
-Along those routes are places aplenty to explore the history and heritage, as well as the great outdoors, of Arkansas's diverse geographical regions.
+Along those routes are opportunities aplenty to explore the history, heritage, and great outdoors of Arkansas's diverse geographical regions.

-Arkansas Scenic 7 traverses the north-south length of the state from Harrison to Louisiana, offering spectacular views as it passes through the Ozark and Ouachita mountains en route to the states oil boom region.
-The Boston Mountains Scenic Loop consists of two state scenic byways -- U.S. 71 and Interstate 49 -- that provide two very different experiences of the Boston Mountains, the highest portion of the Ozarks.
+The nearly 300-mile-long Arkansas Scenic 7 traverses the north-south length of the state from Harrison to Louisiana, offering spectacular lake, river and mountain views as it passes through the rugged landscape of the adventure-packed Ozark and Ouachita mountains and forests en route to the state's oil boom region.
+The Boston Mountains Scenic Loop consists of two state scenic byways -- U.S. HWY 71 and Interstate 540 -- that provide two very different experiences of the Boston Mountains, the highest portion of the Ozarks.

 An Arkansas scenic drive on the Ark.
-309/Mount Magazine Scenic Byway takes travelers across the states highest peak at 2,753 feet, while the Talimena Scenic Drive rides the ridge of the states second highest summit.
+309/Mount Magazine Scenic Byway takes travelers across the state's highest peak at 2,753 feet, while the Talimena Scenic Drive rides the ridge at the summit of the state’s second highest mountain and passes must-visit destinations such as Queen Wilhelmina State Park.
+It’s also a popular route for motorcycling and biking.

 Pocahontas makes an excellent home base for viewing the northeast Ozarks.
 Ark.
-115 north from Pocahontas through Maynard to the Missouri line offers leisurely viewing.
+115 north from Pocahontas through the town of Maynard to the Missouri line offers leisurely viewing.
 Ark.
-90 west takes you from Pocahontas to Ravenden Springs where it hooks up with U.S. 412.
-And U.S. 62 from Pocahontas west to Imboden provides eye catching scenery as well.
+90 west takes you from Pocahontas to Ravenden Springs where you can turn onto U.S. 412.
+And U.S. 62, from Pocahontas its ending point in Imboden, provides miles of eye-catching scenery and interesting places to stop as well.